Couto/groundskeeper/README.md

     console: true,                          // Keep console logs
     debugger: true                          // Keep debugger; statements
     pragmas: ['validation', 'development'], // Keep pragmas with the following identifiers
-    namespace: 'App.logger'                 // Besides console also remove functions in the given namespace,
+    namespace: ['App.logger', 'App.bucket'] // Besides console also remove function calls in the given namespace,
     replace: '0'                            // For the ones who don't know how to write Javascript...
 }
 ```